IBM/localK8Dev/README.md

 minikube   Ready     master     1m       v1.10.0
 ```

-If you are working with other Kubenetes clusters and change your kubectl CLI context to use another cluster,
+If you are working with other Kubernetes clusters and change your kubectl CLI context to use another cluster,
 you can restore the minikube context by using the command `kubectl config use-context minikube`.

 ## Deploying the application to your local cluster